 In contrast, the court demonstrated greater judicial activism in its constitutional review of the extent of compensation that should be paid for expropriation of land or damage to it.
 As noted, the two main laws that permit the state and local authorities to carry out expropriations of land determined even prior to the enactment of the Basic Law that expropriations must be compensated for.
-The Planning and Building Law also granted the right to sue for damages to real-estate as the result of local outline plans.
+The Planning and Building Law also granted the right to sue for injuries to real-estate as the result of local outline plans.
 However, these laws included various sections that exempted the authorities from paying full compensation for the expropriation and obliged them to pay only partial compensation.
-The scope of the exemption from compensation ranges from 25% at the national level to 40% at the local level.
-The exemption for planning infringements may be applied to damage that "does not exceed the reasonable."
-In the past, the Supreme Court interpreted the exemption from compensation as a kind of tax imposed on landowners.
-Therefore, it ruled that land may be expropriated without compensation even when the infringement does not improve the balance of the land remaining in the hands of the owners, and even if the land is expropriated in full without leaving the owner with any land whatsoever.
+The scope of the exemption from compensation ranged from 25% at the national level to 40% at the local level.
+The exemption for planning injuries applies to any damage that "does not exceed the reasonable."
+In the past, the Supreme Court interpreted these exemptions as a kind of tax imposed on landowners.
+Therefore, it ruled that within those exemptions authorities could expropriate land without paying compensation even when the expropriation does not improve the balance of the land remaining in the hands of the owners, and even if the land is expropriated in full without leaving the owner with any land whatsoever.
 With the enactment of the Basic Law, the Court changed its interpretation of this legislation.
-This was the most far-reaching amendment in the area of expropriations, even though it too was more moderate than might have been expected from the "constitutional revolution."
-In the Holzman case, the Supreme Court ruled that when a plot of land is expropriated in full, without anything remaining for the owners, the owners must be fully compensated and the tax embedded in the statutory exemption from compensation should not be levied.
-At the same time, the Court was less clear in its approach to exemption from compensation in cases where the authorities had expropriated only part of the land, but the expropriation did not improve the part remaining in the hands of the owners.
-While Justice Dorner supported in principle the elimination of the exemption from compensation in such cases as well, Chief Justice Barak proposed that it not be cancelled, because of the view that alongside the protection of private property, the landowners also have a "social responsibility."
+This was the most far-reaching amendment in the area of expropriations, even though it too was more moderate than might have been expected from a "constitutional revolution."
+In the Holzman case, the Supreme Court ruled that when a plot of land is expropriated in its entirety, without anything remaining for the owner, the owner must be fully compensated and the tax embedded in the statutory exemption from compensation should not be levied.
+At the same time, the Court was less clear in its approach to the exemption where the authorities had expropriated only part of the land, but the expropriation did not improve the part remaining in the hands of the owners.
+While Justice Dorner supported in principle the elimination of the exemption from compensation in such cases as well, Chief Justice Barak did not join her in this point.
+He proposed that alongside the protection of private property, the landowner also have a "social responsibility."
 The exemption from compensation may express this responsibility.
-In his typical manner, Barak left the determination of in which cases the exemption expresses such responsibility and in which it did not to the future discretion of the courts.
-A few years later, following Barak's retirement, the Supreme Court ruled in the Rotman case that the owners should be fully compensated for the expropriation of part of a plot, if the expropriation did not improve the part remaining to the owner.
+In his typical manner, Barak left the determination of cases in which the exemption may express such responsibility to the future discretion of the courts.
+A few years later, following Barak's retirement, the Supreme Court ruled in the Rotman case that owners should be fully compensated for an expropriation of only a part of their plot, if the expropriation did not improve the remainder of the plot, remaining with the owner.
 Even before that, the legislature had canceled the exemption for expropriations to be carried out in the future on the national level, but not at the local level.
-To date, there are no empirical findings to indicate a correlation between the greater obligation to compensate and the extent of expropriations carried out by the authorities.
+Yet, there are no empirical findings to indicate a correlation between the greater obligation to compensate and the extent of expropriations carried out by the authorities.